HeisenbergKnocks/osu/README.md

 # osu
-For APCS: A recreation of the rhythm game osu osu
+A recreation of the rhythm game osu!